 - A report on current maternity services, which will include an analysis of the factors that affect access to and safety of services, and outcomes for mothers and babies.

-- A decision-support guide for Hospital and Health Services to assist with planning, developing and delivering rural and remote maternity services.
+- A decision-support guide, known as the Rural and Remote Maternity Services Planning Framework, to assist Hospital and Health Services with planning, developing and delivering rural and remote maternity services.

 Public submissions: Rural Maternity